Sazails/SimpleProfileWebApp/README.md

     + Remove friends.
     + Delete your account.
     + Modify your account details.
-    + Receive updates to your email.
+    + Send message to your email (updates/news).

 DONE:
 * Login:
     + Check if user exists.

 * Register:
-    + Check if details are correct.
+    + Check if details are correct (have minimum character length requirements and @ symbol for email).
     + Check if username does not exist.
+    + Check if email does not exist.
     + Add user to the user database.

 * Profile:
     + Display logged in email.
+    + Display logged in username.
     + Method to check if username exists.
+(Needs to be added to the front-end on profile page)
+    + Method to check if email exists.
 (Needs to be added to the front-end on profile page)